 - ½ cup shredded mozzarella cheese

-- In an iron cast skillet, heat olive oil over medium-high heat.
+- In a cast iron skillet, heat the olive oil over medium-high heat.

-- Add ground turkey and garlic.
-Use a wood spoon breaking up the turkey while it cooks.
-Stir occasionally and cook for about 5 minutes.
+Add the ground turkey and garlic.
+Use a wooden spoon to break up the turkey as it cooks.
+Stir occasionally, and cook for about 5 minutes.

-- Add onions and yellow peppers and cook until onions are soft.
+Add the onions and yellow peppers, and cook until the onions are soft.

-- Add the sweet potato, chili pepper, salt, and pepper.
+Add the sweet potato, red chili flakes, salt, and pepper.

-- Cover the skillet and cook until they are tender.
+Cover the skillet, and cook until the sweet potatoes are tender.
 Don’t forget to stir occasionally.
-If necessary, add more olive oil or a little bit of water to cook the sweet potato faster.
+If necessary, add more olive oil or a little bit of water to cook the sweet potatoes faster.

-- While the sweet potato is cooking, preheat the oven to 400 degrees.
+While the sweet potatoes are cooking, preheat the oven to 400ºF.

-- When the sweet potato is tender, add shredded mozzarella cheese and bring the skillet to the oven to melt the cheese* (see note below).
+When the sweet potatoes are tender, add the shredded mozzarella cheese, and put the skillet in the oven to melt the cheese.